cbrandlehner/homebridge-luxtronik2/README.md

 # homebridge-luxtronik2

-This plugin for Homebridge adds a temperature sensor.
+This small plugin for Homebridge adds a temperature sensor.
 The temperature is the outside temperature measured by a Luxtronik2 based heat pump controller (Siemens, Novelan, Wolf, Alpha Innotec).

 ## Install guide
 First follow the instructions to install [Homebridge](https://github.com/nfarina/homebridge)